markwragg/markwragg.github.io/drafts/AzCostTools.md

 Install-Module -Name AzCostTools
 ```

-You'll need to also ensure you have the AZ module (so that you have `Get-AzConsumptionUsage` and some other cmdlets that the module uses).
-If you want to generate charts, you also need to install a module called `PSparklines`.
-AzCostTools will work without it, but charts are fun.
+You'll need to also ensure you have the [AZ modules](https://learn.microsoft.com/en-us/powershell/azure/install-azure-powershell?view=azps-11.3.0) (so that you have `Get-AzConsumptionUsage` and some other cmdlets that the module uses).
+If you want to generate charts, you also need to install a module called [PSparklines](https://github.com/endowdly/PSparklines).
+AzCostTools will work without it, but the charts are both vaguely informative and fun.

 To install these prerequisites, execute: